brandonvfx/mow/README.md

 By default **mow** will search the current directory for the Mowfile but the -C/--directory option can be used to specify another location.

+Multiple mowfiles can also be automatically loaded using the environment variable MOW_PATH.
+MOW_PATH should be a list of directories to search for the mowfile names listed above.

+**Note:** $HOME/.mow will always be added as the first item in the MOW_PATH.

 ## Built-in tasks